 Each year, we obtain criminal record reports and sexual offender information from the states or provinces in which our adult employees and volunteers have lived.
 RRUUC may do this for all volunteers, or for a random sample.

 Each adult who wishes to volunteer with us and be involved in our community has inherent worth and dignity.
 Thus, each instance where a record is returned will be carefully considered.
 A documented criminal or sexually-related conviction will serve to initiate a discussion with RRUUC staff, and may result in your exclusion from work with children and youth.
-All communications, electronic, written and oral, with regard to the results of this background check will be kept strictly confidential, and seen only by relevant RRUUC staff.
+All communications, electronic, written and oral, with regard to the results of this background check will be kept strictly confidential, and seen only by relevant RRUUC staff and members of the SCC.

-When you are ready to volunteer, please complete the attached forms and return them to either the or the .
+When you are ready to volunteer, please complete the attached forms and return them to either the LIFESPAN RELIGIOUS EDUCATOR or the RELIGIOUS EDUCATOR FOR YOUTH.

 We strive to build a Safe Congregation in many ways, including by using these two tools.
-If you have questions or concerns, please or RELIGIOUS EDUCATOR FOR YOUTH, at (301) 229 0400.
+If you have questions or concerns, please LIFESPAN RELIGIOUS EDUCATOR or RELIGIOUS EDUCATOR FOR YOUTH, at (301) 229 0400.

 Appendix II: Questionnaires